pdarche/carbon/docs/carbon.md

 ## Intro
 I know that climate change is a serious problem.
 I know that my lifestyle makes it worse.
 And I know I should change those behaviors that make my carbon footprint unjustifiably high.
 But I don't.
-Besides buying wind power once during a stint in a past apartment, I haven't taken many other actions to meaningfully reduce my carbon liabilities.
+Besides buying wind power once during a stint in a past apartment, I haven't done anything else meaningful to reduce my carbon liabilities.

 Reflecting on this made me wonder why.
 Was it because the changes would be too hard or costly?
 Was it because I didn't know what to change or that the change wouldn't matter?
 Though I haven't figured it all out, what became clear after a bit of thinking was that even though I "know" a lot (I've read plenty of articles on the subject) I was still ignorant of basic facts relevant to changing my behavior.

 I didn't know, for example, what the consensus was for allowable warming, or how much carbon we could collectively emit to stay under that target.
 I didn't know what my personal carbon quota should be or where my current footprint was in relation to it.
 And I didn't know the best actions to take to get within my quota.
 What follows is a report of what I found attempting to answer those questions.

 ## Part 1: The Problem
-First, a bit of background to motivate that first sentence.
+First, a bit of background to motivate things.

 [Global atmospheric temperature affects _many_ physical systems critical to human (and animal and enviornmental) well-being](https://www.ipcc.ch/pdf/assessment-report/ar4/wg2/ar4_wg2_full_report.pdf).
 This includes: levels and melting rates of snow, ice, and frozen ground, affecting not only sea levels but also glacial runoff, ocean salinity, and habitat for many species; terrestrial biological systems such as the timing of spring related events (leaf unfolding, animal migration), the size and location of plant and animal habitat; marine and freshwater biological systems, like the ranges and volumes of algal, plankton and fish abundance, ranges and migration times of fish and other species; precipitation levels, storm formation and intensity, drought and desertification, flooding, plant productivity, forest fires, dry season length and many more.
 [TODO: ADD CITATIONS AND LINKS]

 The concentration of atmospheric "greenhouses" gasses is a primary driver of temperature change.
-These gasses (primarily carbon dioxide, but also methane, nitrous oxide, and ozone, and others) trap energy from the sun that would otherwise be radiated back into space as infrared light, warming the air and raising average atmospheric temperature (when talking about warming, scientists usually average air temperatre at surface level, which is what I'll use from here on).
+These gasses (primarily carbon dioxide, but also methane, nitrous oxide, and ozone, and others) trap energy from the sun that would otherwise be radiated back into space as infrared light, warming the air and raising average atmospheric temperature (when talking about warming, scientists use mean surface air temperatre, which is what I'll use from here on).
 Scientists studing this relationship estimate that every 1,000 kilograms, or metric ton, of CO2 leads to an approximately 0.0000000000015 degree increase in temperature [TODO: CITATION].
 This might not seem like very much, and in some respects it's not, but the important thing to take away is that there's a straightforward and well-understood relationship between the amount of carbon in the atmosphere and the global temperature and well-understood relationships between global temperature and critical physical systems.

 ![Temperature Increase and Atmospheric Carbon](../images/temp_increase_per_ton.png?rev=2)